Glad to Be Gay

-"Glad to Be Gay" is a song by British punk rock/new wave group Tom Robinson Band.
+"Glad to Be Gay" is a song by the British punk rock/new wave group Tom Robinson Band.
 It is one of their defining songs, and has been considered Britain's national gay anthem.

 Song information

 The song was originally written by Tom Robinson for a London gay pride parade in 1976, inspired by the directness and confrontational style of the Sex Pistols.
 An out gay singer, he subsequently formed the Tom Robinson Band with three straight musicians.

 Robinson said he wrote the song to the tune of "Sara" by Bob Dylan: "But I realised I couldn't rip off Dylan, so I wrote new music, added the chorus and gave it that more upbeat swing."

 "Glad to Be Gay" is built on four verses criticising British society's attitudes towards gay people.
 The first verse criticises the British police for raiding gay pubs for no reason after the decriminalisation of homosexuality by the 1967 Sexual Offences Act.

 The second verse points to the hypocrisy of Gay News being prosecuted for obscenity instead of magazines like Playboy or the tabloid newspaper The Sun, which published photographs of topless girls on Page 3.
 It also criticises the way homosexual people are portrayed in other parts of the press, especially in the newspapers Daily Telegraph, Sunday People and Sunday Express.
 The third verse points out the extreme consequences of homophobia, such as violence against gay people.

 In the final verse, the song makes a plea for support of the gay cause.
 This part, originally intended as a bitter attack on complacency of gay people at the Pride march in 1976, became a rallying call for solidarity from people irrespective of their orientation.